Originating from the UK, Rick is a horse lover and has a background in journalism.

 The current Queen of England and her late mother were both most enthusiastic supporters of jump racing.
 The Queen currently has a fine stable of thoroughbred racehorses that compete throughout the racing season at events like the Grand National.

 Almost all of the Royal Family is keen on racing.
-Prince William and Kate Middleton (pictured in gallery above), along with Prince Harry and Zara Phillips, attend many prestigious races.
+Prince William and Kate Middleton, along with Prince Harry and Zara Phillips, attend many prestigious races.

 There is also a long history of success from racehorses belonging to the Royal Family.
 The Queen Mother's first big-race winner was Manicou, who, ridden by Bryan Marshall, won the King George VI Steeplechase at Kempton Park in 1950.

 lt seemed there would also be a royal victory in the 1956 Grand National at Aintree when her grand chaser Devon Loch jumped the last fence well clear of his rivals.
 But inexplicably, with less than 50 yards from the winning post, the horse’s legs collapsed under him, nearly dislodging his rider, Dick Francis.
 Devon Loch could not recover in time, and the race was won by E.S.B.
 Happily, all was well with Devon Loch after the race, and he went on to run again and, indeed, win again.

 Royal Patron of horse racing, Her Majesty has a profound knowledge of and interest in racing and breeding and virtually all of her successes now come from home-bred horses.
 She first started as an owner in 1952, leasing horses from the National Stud.

 From this Aureole finished runner-up to Pinza in the 1953 Derby and the following year won the Coronation Cup and King George VI and Queen Elizabeth Diamond Stakes.
 And Carrozza, ridden by Lester Piggott, won the 1957 Oaks.